hasan-kal/e-commerce-follow-along/README.md

 # Milestone 27: My Orders Page

 Welcome to Milestone 27!

 In this milestone, we focused on creating the frontend page that displays all user orders.

+# Milestone 28: Cancel Order Feature

+Welcome to Milestone 28!

+ In this milestone, we focused on adding a cancel order feature to the `my-orders` page and creating a backend endpoint for handling order cancellations.